 Few criminal cases come across our desks presenting more paradoxical facts than those involving the possession or distribution of child sexually abusive material (CSAM).
 Setting aside for a moment the most serious versions of CSAM felonies in Michigan—those involving the production of this type of content—it is worth mentioning that these cases are far more complicated than most prosecutors and computer crimes units across the state will admit.
+Our team of CSAM lawyers have the skills and the strategy, and the knowledge to aid in your defense.

 Mas/Stig-Nielsen’s attorneys have worked with clients in Grand Traverse County and elsewhere who have had their doors kicked in by the police, their electronics seized and their freedom curtailed.
 Generally, individuals charged with CSAM and related computer crimes are not permitted to use the internet while on bond pending trial.